mythril-forge/homebrew-spells/spells/cantrips/green-flame-blade.md

 ---

 ## Description
 Choose a weapon that you are holding.
 The weapon is shrouded in green, flaming energy until the end of your next turn.
-The first time a creature makes a melee weapon attack with this weapon before then, it unleashes its energy upon its target, and the spell ends.
-If the attack hits, the target takes `1d10` fire damage and suffers the attack's normal effects.
+The first time you make a melee weapon attack with this weapon before then, it unleashes its burning energy upon its target, and the spell ends.
+If the attack hits, the target takes an extra `2d4` fire damage in addition to the weapon's normal damage and effects.

+If you roll the same numbers on both `d4`s, the flaming energy leaps from the target to a different creature of your choice within 5 feet of it.
+Make a new melee weapon attack roll against the new target, and make a new damage roll, which could cause the flaming energy to leap again.
+The weapon's normal damage and effects only apply to the first target.
+A creature can be targeted only once by each casting of this spell.

-If you let go of the weapon, its curse dissipates, and the spell ends.
+If you let go of the weapon, its charm dissipates, and the spell ends.

-## At Higher Levels
-When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d10` for each slot level.

 ---